 If you have never borrowed a student loan at BCTC and accept a Federal Student Loan, you will also need to complete the Master Promissory Note (MPN) and Entrance Counseling.
 Both processes may be completed online at http://studentloans.gov.
 BCTC will receive notification once successfully completed.
 Loan funds cannot be disbursed until both have been completed.

 The Financial Aid Office is launching a new, online newsletter.
-Check out the inaugural edition here.
+Check out the latest edition here.

 Think Again!
 Did you know that dropping ALL of your classes or failing ALL your classes could mean that the Financial Aid Office may ask you to repay some or all of your financial aid awards?
 It's a federal requirement!
 BCTC has many resources to help you through the semester.
 Review the R2T4 webpage before you make that decision!